6 essential change management tools for 2022

 Most desirable feature: Intuitive step-by-step walkthroughs for adopting changes.

 First, we have WhatFix, a platform best used for adopting new technology.
-It has a flexible pricing structure, and there is a free trial available, which is a plus.
+It has a flexible pricing structure and a free trial, which is a plus.
 You can easily create workflows that serve as interactive guides for your employees.
-In other words, you can create customizable training programs for your staff on new software and more.

 If you’re rolling out a new application at your company, WhatFix is a great tool to have by your side.
 You can seamlessly create contextual pop-ups and guided widgets to make instruction a breeze.
 Its dashboards also provide you with real-time updates on your change activity.